WyattLiu/PeakPause/README.md

 # PeakPause
-This is a remedy of small CPU mining margin, pause mining process during peak hour
+This is a remedy of small CPU/GPU mining margin, pause mining process during peak hour.
+To use with GPU mining, simply modify and replace xmrig to miner that you prefer.

 # Key idea
 With the drop of crypto prices, mining during high electricity cost period makes less sense and should be stopped.